Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

   end-devices, but keep their receiver open whenever they are not transmitting.
   ClassC end-devices can receive downlinks at any time at the expense of a higher power consumption.
-Battery powered end-devices can only operate in classC for a limited amount of time (for example for a firmware upgrade over the air).
+Battery powered end-devices can only operate in classC for a limited amount of time (for example for a firmware upgrade over-the-air).
   Most of the classC end-devices are main powered (for example Smart Plugs).

 ## End-Device addressing

-LoRaWAN end-devices use a 32 bits network address (devAddr) to communicate with the network over the air.
+LoRaWAN end-devices use a 32 bits network address (devAddr) to communicate with the network over-the-air.
 However, that address might be reused several time on the same network at the same time for different end-devices.
 End-devices using the same devAddr are distinguish by the Network Server based on the cryptographic signature appended to every single LoRaWAN MAC frame, as all end-devices use